Probing the millisecond pulsar origin of the $\gamma$-ray excess in the Galactic centre with LISA: Results

-In Fig.~\ref{fig:chirp_mass_result}, we present the detectable MSP binaries in the chirp mass–gravitational wave frequency parameter space overplotting all models listed in Table~\ref{tab:models}.
+In Fig.~\ref{fig:chirp_mass_result}, we present the detectable MSP binaries in the chirp mass–-gravitational-wave frequency parameter space overplotting all models listed in Table~\ref{tab:models}.
 It is evident that the two scenarios populate distinct regions of this space, particularly in chirp mass.
 This difference primarily reflects the assumed or resulting WD masses in each model.
 In the accreted scenario, the MSP is paired by construction with a He WD, whose mass is drawn from the \citet{TaurisSavonije1999AA} relation.
 As a result, the chirp masses cluster around $\sim$0.4\,M$_\odot$.
 In contrast, in the in situ scenario, the companion mass emerges from the population synthesis.
-These binaries often contain more massive CO or ONe~WD companions, resulting in higher chirp masses, typically in the range $\sim$0.7–1.1,M$_\odot$, because binaries with more massive companions are more likely to survive the common-envelope phase.
-This clearly separates the two formation channels in the chirp mass dimension and suggests that even a small number of LISA detections with well-measured chirp masses could help distinguish between different formation scenarios.
+These binaries often contain more massive CO or ONe~WD companions, resulting in higher chirp masses, typically in the range $\sim$0.7–1.1\,M$_\odot$, because binaries with more massive companions are more likely to survive the common-envelope phase.
+Although the separation between in the chirp mass produced in the two scenarios may appear very clear, we caution that it is partly driven by the simplified assumptions adopted in each case.
+Specifically, the accreted models enforce the \citet{TaurisSavonije1999AA} relation, producing only low-mass He WD companions, while the in situ models likely underproduce such extremely low-mass WDs owing to relatively weak magnetic braking prescriptions \citep[e.g.][]{che21}.

-We estimate the precision with which LISA can measure the parameters of MSPWD binaries using the Fisher matrix formalism \citep[e.g.,][]{Cutler1998, TakahashiSeto2002, lau2020}.
-The gravitational wave frequency is the most robustly measured parameter, with a relative uncertainty given by:
+We estimated the precision with which LISA can measure the parameters of MSPWD binaries using the Fisher matrix formalism \citep[e.g.][]{Cutler1998, TakahashiSeto2002, 2020MNRAS.492.3061L}.
+The gravitational-wave frequency is the most robustly measured parameter, with a relative uncertainty given by

-The chirp mass, $\mathcal{M}$, can be inferred when both the frequency $f_{\rm GW}$ and its time derivative $\dot{f}_{\rm GW}$ are both measurable.
-These two quantities are related by:
+The chirp mass, $\mathcal{M}$, can be inferred when both the frequency, $f_{\rm GW}$, and its time derivative, $\dot{f}_{\rm GW}$, are both measurable.
+These two quantities are related by